A Short Piece

 Who doesn’t want to be unified?
-Anyone out there like division?
+Does anyone out there like division?
 Not many?
 Then why does the country seem so divided?
 Why do so many people feel like “calls for unity” are just propaganda?

-Please do not mistake me as saying that Joe Biden is Darth Vader; I’m saying that this is how Trump supporters can interpret Joe Biden.
-My point is simply to stress why “calls for unity” are not enough — and don’t even get me started on how we’re so poisoned by irony and cynicism that we don’t even believe in the genuine possibility of unity…
+Please do not mistake me as saying that Joe Biden is Darth Vader; for example, I’m saying that this is how Trump supporters can interpret Joe Biden.
+My point is simply to stress why “calls for unity” are not enough (and don’t even get me started on how we’re so poisoned by irony and cynicism that we don’t even believe in the genuine possibility of unity…).

 Should we unify with fascists?
 What about people who stole an election?
 What about racists?
 What about Maoists?
 I could go on.
-You see, unless we change the entire hermeneutic framework by which people understand one another, unity will never happen.
+You see, unless we change the entire hermeneutical framework by which people understand one another, unity will never happen.
 It’s like we don’t want to do the hard work required to make unity possible, and consequently end up with “cheap unity” (to allude to Bonhoeffer’s distinction between “cheap grace” and “costly grace”).
 But who wants “costly unity?”
-Sounds rough…it would be nicer if we could have our cake without having to do the work of baking it…
+Sounds rough, not very unified.

 What’s the price for “costly unity?”
 Well, to start, everyone should read everything by James Hunter, especially Before the Shooting Begins.
 In that text, he discusses the critical need for “substantive democracy,” which is discussed extensively in both “The Conflict of Mind” and “Belonging Again.”
 Generally, a “substance democracy” is one not so much focused on changing people’s “first principles,” but rather one that seeks a “middle ground” which all groups can agree to without betraying their most deeply held beliefs.
 To quote Hunter at length: